-So you’ve got a dog from a place like Husky Palace, and you want to be sure you two have a great relationship.
+So you’ve got a dog, and you want to be sure you two have a great relationship?
 Bonds like these aren’t automatic, which means you’ll have to put in some effort.
 Fortunately, there are plenty of ways to bond with your new four-legged friend.
 Read on to learn some of them, and you can get right to all the love and canine companionship your dog has to offer.

 Whether your dog likes chew toys, ropes, or running around in circles, frequently playing with her is key to a happy friendship.
 Science shows spending time together beats stress and improves mood for both the pet and the owner, and playing is a great way to learn what activities your dog likes.
 You’ll be growing closer while you’re having fun.